alvaroqsaldanha/Traffic-Sign-Classification/README.md

 # Traffic-Sign-Classification
 A deep-learning traffic sign detection and recognition project, using  convolutional neural networks, with PyTorch over the [GTSRB - German Traffic Sign](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign?resource=download).

-There are three main components planned for this project:
+There are three main components currently planned for this project:

 1) Traffic Sign Classification - in development <br />
-Develop a model that, given any RGB image of a traffic sign, can classify it into 1 of 43 possible classes.
+A model that, given any RGB image of a traffic sign, can classify it into 1 of 43 possible classes.

     The [classification demo notebook](https://github.com/alvaroqsaldanha/Traffic-Sign-Classification/blob/main/demo.ipynb) showcases examples of predictions made with       the CNN and the Vision Transformer, and provides a walkthrough of multiple development steps, including data preparation, training, and testing of the models.
 A section comparing both models is also being developed.